 What Is the Language Creation Conference?

 The Conference is a set of talks and panel discussions about various issues related to language creation, from several different perspectives.
-It includes both fairly technical linguistic discussions as well as more general, sociological, or philosophical ones and examples of craft in action; voices from many parts of the conlanging community; and people from all over the world.
+It includes both fairly academic linguistic discussions as well as more general sociological ones; voices from many parts of the conlanging community; and people from all over America.
 The conference is open to the public; preregistration requested.
 Lunch and snacks will be provided.

 What Is Language Creation?